mitvis/saliency-cards/Integrated Gradients/integrated_gradients_saliency_card.md

 ### Label Sensitivity

-&#129000; **[Data Randomization](https://arxiv.org/pdf/1810.03292.pdf)**: Integrated gradients' values change when the model is trained on perturbed data labels.
-However, visualizations of their feature maps still show input structure.
+&#129000; **[Data Randomization](https://arxiv.org/pdf/1810.03292.pdf)**: The integrated gradients values change when the model is trained on perturbed data labels, but the visualizations of the saliency can show input structure.
+Evaluated on MNIST and Fashion MNIST.

 &#128994; **[Model Contrast Score](https://arxiv.org/pdf/1907.09701.pdf)**: Integrated gradients saliency maps differ for background and foreground objects.
 They outperform the model contrast score of a random saliency map.